Prudential RideLondon-Surrey Classic

 The route is a variation on the London 2012 Olympic Road Cycling Race route.
 It will follow a similar route as the Prudential RideLondon-Surrey 100 sportive.

 The race, which has been awarded UCI WorldTour status, offers the highest prize money pool of any one-day Classic and will be televised live by BBC Sport.
-Teams and riders will be announced in July 2017.

 Show your support